-Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments /e will provide an efficient transport Average speed across key parts of the transport network' (free flow speed = 59km/hr).
-26km/hr 29km/hr 26km/h The average speed across key parts of the transport network' (freeflow speed = 59k/ hr) was 26 km/hr in 2023/24.
-While continuing pressure on the city's transport network is resulting in long period of moderate congestio throughout the day, we have major projects soon to commence tha are designed to improv the network capacity. etwork, minimising all-day congestion.
+Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments We will provide an efficient transport network, minimising all-day congestion.
 Duration of peak across the transport network (where traffic is travelling at 50% of free flow speed of 59km/hr).
-461 min 300min 457min The duration of peak across the transport network (where traffic is travelling at 50% of freeflow speed of 59k/hr) was 457 min for 2023/24.
-While continuing pressure on the city's transport network is resulting in long periods of moderate congestion throughout the day, we have major projects soon to commence the are designed to improve the network capacity.
+461min 300min 457min The duration of peak across the transport network" (where traffic is travelling at 50% of freeflow speed of 59k/hr) was 457 min for 2023/24.
+While continuing pressure on the city's transport network is resulting in long periods of moderate congestion throughout the day, we have major projects soon to commence th are designed to improv the network capacity.
+We measure this by calculating traffic speeds through the same routes as the measure above, (we also use the same seven day period as the measure above).
+Through the week-long- period we identify the time periods that the routes are congested ie moving half as fast as they would under free-flow conditions.
+Free-flow conditions.
+Are defined as traffic moving uninterupted while obeying the traffic regulations eg speed limits, intersection rule etc

-^{} Hewletts Road (between Aerodrome Road and Totara Street); Turret Road/15th Avenue (between Hairini Bridge and Fraser Street); Cameron Road (between 15th Avenue and Elizabeth Street); Totara Street (between Hull Road and Hewletts Road)
+Hewletts Road (between Aerodrome Road and Totara Street); Turret Road/15th Avenue (between Hairini Bridge and Fraser Street); Cameron Road (between 15th Avenue and Elizabeth Street); Totara Street (between Hull Road and Hewletts Road)

-ice Performance measur es 2022/23 result 2023/24 target 2023/24 result Comments Proportion of people journey to work via: 1) a vehicle as the driv 2) a vehicle as a passenger as school ss.
-3) walking/jogging 4) cycling 5) bus 6) didn't go to work or not stated 7) Worked from home. result In 2023/24 the proportion of people journeying to work via: 1) A vehicle as the driv-not achieved-with 9 more than the targeter proportion travelling to work as the driver.
-2) A vehicle as a passenger-not achieved-with 0% of those travelling to wor as a vehicle passenger 3) Walking/jogging-nachieved-with 1% of those getting to work, doing so on foot.
-4) Cycling-not achieved with 2% of individuals travelling to work.
-5) Bus-not achieved with 2% of individuals travelling to work by bus.
-6) Didn't go to work or not stated-16% of individuals did not travelling to to the proposition of the prop
+Level of service Performance measures 2022/23 result 2023/24 target 2023/24 result Comments 'e will provide opportunities for walking, cling and bus travel, and encourage creasing awareness of sustainable ansport initiatives, including school alking/cycling programmes.
+Proportion of people journey to work via: 1) a vehicle as the driver 2) a vehicle as a passenger 3) walking/jogging 4) cycling 5) bus 6) didn't go to work or not stated 7) Worked from home.
+1) 52% 2) 0% 3) 3% 4) 2% 5) 3% 6) 26% 7) 13% 1) 52% 2) 3-5% 3) 4% 4) 8% 5) 10% 6) 23-25% 7) 5-6% 1) 61% 2) 0% 3) 1% 4) 3% 5) 2% 6) 16% 7) 14% We measure this through our Annual Resident Survey, whicl is qualitative, measurin 1 day per quarter of respondents going to and coming home from work.
+In 2023/24 the proportion of people journeying to and from work via: 1) A vehicle as the drivi- not achieved - with 9 more than the targetec proportion travelling to work as the driver.
+2) A vehicle as a passenger - not achieved - with 0% of those travelling to work as a vehicle passenger 3) Walking/jogging - nu achieved - with 1% of those getting to work, doing so on foot.
+4) Cycling - not achieved with 3% cycling to work.
+5) Bus - not achieved with 2% of individuals travelling to work by bus.
+6) Didn't go to work or not stated - 16% of individuals did not trav to work or did not stat their mode of transpor 7) Worked from home - achieved - 14% of individuals worked fron home.